-The Company's operating leases consists of a lease for corporate office and product and has a remaining term of approximately fifteen months as of September 30, 2022.
+The Company's previous corporate office lease has a remaining term of approximately twelve months as of December 31, 2022.
 The Company's operating lease agreement does not contain any material residual value guarantees or material restrictive covenants.
 The Company recognized right-of-use assets and lease liabilities for such leases in connection with its adoption of ASC 842 as of January 1, 2022.
 The Company reports operating lease right-of-use assets and the current and non-current portions of its operating lease liabilities on the condensed consolidated balance sheet.